cnabio/cnab-spec/100-CNAB.md

 - Bundle definition: The information about a bundle, its parameters, credentials, images, and usage
 - `bundle.json`: The unsigned JSON-encoded representation of a bundle definition.
 - `bundle.cnab`: The signed JSON-encoded representation of a bundle definition.
-- Claim: A record of a particular installation of a bundle.
 - Image: Used generically, a container image (e.g. OCI images) or a VM image.
 - Invocation Image: The image that contains the bootstrapping and installation logic for the bundle
 - Registry: A storage and retrieval service for CNAB objects.